gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ```
 HTTP/1.1 302 Found
 Location: https://op.example.com/authorize
-    ?client\_id=3dfd89e1-964b-4ac4-ba46-977fc5f87db9
+    ?client_id=3dfd89e1-964b-4ac4-ba46-977fc5f87db9
-	&request\_uri=urn:example:Y7AyOKAK
+    &request_uri=urn:example:Y7AyOKAK
 ```

-Note that since we are using [@!OAuth.PAR] client\_id param can be omitted and used inside the request object.
+Note that since we are using [@!OAuth.PAR] client_id param can be omitted and used inside the request object.

 ## Authentication request {#auth-req}

 The following is a non-normative example of an authentication request to the /authorize endpoint in OP.
 This request follow the specification defined inSection 3.1.2.1 of [@!OIDC]

 This request is the result of the redirection response [Authorize redirect response](#auth-redirect-resp).
-As explained in the [Authorize redirect response](#auth-redirect-resp) example client\_id param can be omitted here.
+As explained in the [Authorize redirect response](#auth-redirect-resp) example client_id param can be omitted here.

 ```
-GET /authorize?
+GET /authorize
-	&client\_id=3dfd89e1-964b-4ac4-ba46-977fc5f87db9
+  ?client_id=3dfd89e1-964b-4ac4-ba46-977fc5f87db9
-	&request\_uri=urn:example:Y7AyOKAK
+  &request_uri=urn:example:Y7AyOKAK

 Host: op.example.com
 ```